eh2k/squares-and-circles/README.md

 > WORK-IN-PROGRESS: At the moment where not all engines in this repo.
-If you like to test the firmware - feel free to leave me a message / feedback or any hints in the ["BETA TEST - FEEDBACK"](https://github.com/eh2k/squares-and-circles/issues/1) issue.
+Feel free to leave me a message / feedback or any hints in the ["BETA TEST - FEEDBACK"](https://github.com/eh2k/squares-and-circles/issues/1) issue.
 More engines will follow.

 # □︎●︎ [![PlatformIO CI](https://github.com/eh2k/squares-and-circles/actions/workflows/build.yml/badge.svg)](https://github.com/eh2k/squares-and-circles/actions/workflows/build.yml)
 <!-- ⧉⦾ ⧇ ⟥⧂ -->
-**squares-and-circles** is an alternative Firmware for the Eurorack Module O_C, targeting Teensy 4.0.
+**squares-and-circles** is an alternative firmware for the Eurorack module O_C, targeting Teensy 4.0.

 ## ■ Demos